 The symptoms may get worse over the next few days, including faster breathing.
-If you see signs that your child is having trouble breathing, call her doctor at once or seek medical care if your call isn’t answered.
-Otherwise, here are some other things to watch for:
+If you see signs that your child is having trouble breathing, seek immediate medical care.
+Here are some other signs that your child needs emergency medical care:

 - Wheezing (a high-pitched, whistling sound when exhaling)